Telnet: Technical details

-USASCII control codes

 Telnet commands

 Telnet commands consist of at least two bytes.
-The first byte is the IAC escape character (typically byte 255) followed by the byte code for a given command:
+The first byte is the IAC escape character (byte 255) followed by the byte code for a given command:

 Interpret As Command

 All data octets except 0xff are transmitted over Telnet as is.

 (0xff, or 255 in decimal, is the IAC byte (Interpret As Command) which signals that the next byte is a telnet command.
 The command to insert 0xff into the stream is 0xff, so 0xff must be escaped by doubling it when sending data over the telnet protocol.)

 Telnet options

 Telnet also has a variety of options that terminals implementing Telnet should support.